barbagroup/essential_skills_RRC/nix.md

 directory by default.
 This is a nice option if you're looking around in a very deep directory tree.

+# Tab completion

+Before we go any further, let's take a look at one of the most useful features of the *nix command line: tab completion

 # Environment Variables
 ## `PATH`